rearc-data/aws-data-exchange-publisher-coordinator/README.md

     <img src="./rearc_logo_rgb.png" alt="Rearc Logo" title="Rearc Logo" height="52" />
 </a>

-## Amazon Data Exchange Publishing Workflow
+## AWS Data Exchange Publishing Workflow

-This package sets up Step Functions Workflow (via CloudFormation) to automatically execute the publication steps for new dataset revisions.
-Execution is triggered when an S3 manifest file for a new revision is uploaded to this bucket.
+This package sets up AWS Step Functions Workflow to automatically execute the publication steps for new dataset revisions.
+Execution is triggered when a manifest file for a new revision is uploaded to this S3 bucket.

 This package offers several improvements over the [aws-data-exchange-publisher-coordinator](https://github.com/awslabs/aws-data-exchange-publisher-coordinator) to address various [quota limits](https://docs.aws.amazon.com/data-exchange/latest/userguide/limits.html) of Amazon Data Exchange and improves logging.
 Main limits which were a pain point for the Rearc Data Team are addressed in this solution as follows:
 - Support for an arbitrary number of assets in each update: